DevOps

 AI in DevOps refers to the integration of artificial intelligence technologies into DevOps practices to enhance automation, improve decision-making, and increase the efficiency of software development and IT operations.

-How does AI improve DevOps processes?
+How can AI improve DevOps workflows?

 AI can optimize various DevOps processes by automating routine tasks, predicting potential issues, analyzing performance metrics, and facilitating continuous integration and delivery (CI/CD) pipelines.
 This leads to faster deployment, reduced downtime, and improved overall productivity.